 Our fifth grade literacy curriculum grows from our students’ strong motivation to communicate – both in writing and through speaking – and their love of reading.
 Large blocks of time each day are devoted to these areas.

 We are passionate about reading, and that enthusiasm for books infuses our classroom.
-Our daily Reading Workshop provides students with opportunities to improve their reading skills, to develop an appreciation for literature and to share opinions in writing and conversation.
+Students are provided with multiple opportunities each day to improve their reading skills, to develop an appreciation for literature and to share opinions in writing and conversation.

 - Reading independently